kozeghong/simple-mindmap/README.md

 # simple-mindmap

-A very simple version of mindmap, based on React.
+A very simple rendering engine for mind map, based on React.
 Still a work in progress.

 <img src="preview.png" alt="Preview">